Background

 Technical Stuff

 When I decided to write an ear training program Sun had just released version 1.5 of the Java language and I had never written a Swing application.
 I decided to take the opportunity to kill three birds with one stone, and write Tete using Swing and as many of the new features of JDK 1.5 as I could squeeze in.
 There's no technical reason why it couldn't have been done using JDK 1.4.
 That would have meant that more people could run it, but I didn't originally expect to release it to the public.
-So my apologies to anyone who's inconvenienced, but there you are.
+So my appologies to anyone who's inconvenienced, but there you are.
 It's free, lighten up.